Degeneracy Index and Poincar\'e-Hopf Theorem: Ring Index

 where $f$ is chosen so that $J\nabla f=(-\sin t,\cos t)$ coincides with the tangent direction of $S^1$ in the counter-clock wise sense.
 Thus, the vector fields $E_{n+2}$ and $E_{-n}$ have the same number of zeros of $\la JE,\nabla f\ra$ on $S^1$, being equal to

 {Conversely}, one can show that a vector field $E$ with $m_\gamma(JE)=2(n+1)$ is homotopic to either $E_{n+2}$ or $E_{-n}$ by properties of winding numbers. \END \end{ex}

-\begin{ex}\rm Consider a vector field $E$ with $m_\gamma(JE)=2$ for $\gamma=S^1$ and $f$ being chosen so that $J\nabla f=$ points at the tangent of $S^1$ in the counter-clock wise direction.
+\begin{ex}\rm Consider a vector field $E$ with $m_\gamma(JE)=2$ for $\gamma=S^1$ and $f$ being chosen so that $J\nabla f$ points at the tangent of $S^1$ in the counter-clock wise direction.
 The degenerate dynamics of (\ref{eq:sym2d_gen_JE}) is depicted in Figure \ref{F:2_zeros}.

-The winding number of $E$ along $\gamma$ is either $0$ or $2$, being homotopically to either the constant field $E_{0}$ or to the dipole $E_2$, respectively.
+The winding number of $E$ along $\gamma$ is either $0$ or $2$, being homotopic to either the constant field $E_{0}$ or to the dipole $E_2$, respectively.
 See Figure \ref{F:2_zero_a}, where $\tilde E_2$ is a variation of $E_2$ that has only simple zeros.

 The zeros on the ring in all cases {allow} the whole ring to {be continuously deformed collapsing it to a point.} The one side of in-flow finds its way out to the other side of out-flow.
 See figures \ref{F:2_zero_b}-\ref{F:2_zero_d}.